 Reasons I’d pick GetResponse over AWeber

-- There are several features in GetResponse that you won’t find in AWeber including webinars, a website builder, live chat and multilingual marketing.
+- There are several features in GetResponse that you won’t find in AWeber including webinars, an online course creator, a website builder, live chat and multilingual marketing.

 - GetResponse’s ‘Marketing Automation’ features currently beat similar workflow-based automation tools offered by AWeber — hands down, in fact.

-- The product is, in general, a bit more competitively priced than AWeber (especially when you take discounts into consideration, and the fact that AWeber effectively charges you to store unsubscribed contacts on your lists).
+- The product is more competitively priced than AWeber (especially when you take discounts into consideration, and the fact that AWeber effectively charges you to store unsubscribed contacts on your lists).

 - Unlike some of AWeber’s premium plans, none of GetResponse’s paid-for plans involve advertising on newsletters.